stormpath/stormpath-sdk-java/docs/source/views.rst

 Anything within the ``<jsp:body> </jsp:body>`` element will be 'wrapped' by the :ref:`page template <view template>`.

+.. _default view files:

 Change a Default View
 ---------------------

-If you want to change the structure of any of the included default JSP views, you must redefine them in your own project in the following *exact* War File Locations:
+If you want to change the structure of any of the included default JSP views, you must redefine them (copy and paste them) in your own project in the following *exact* .war file locations:

 ============= ================================ =======================================
 Default URI   Description                      War File Location